- Too rigorous for creativity

 - Did you actually read what you thought you read?

 - The mystery behind the motivation to learn

 - Follow Write about what? on WordPress.com

 Walking beneath the of faces of stars glowing from two story tall billboards, I glanced down at the stars embedded into the side walk—at least when they were not covered by the feet of the crowds on Sunset Strip.
 Above … Continue reading

 Whenever I see “problem solving” listed as a component of emotional intelligence, I tend to regard the rest of what the author says on that subject with skepticism.
-Typically problem solving is considered a combination of creativity and logic to … Continue reading
+Typically problem solving is a combination of creativity and logic to generate … Continue reading

 Look though recent articles on leadership and you will find that creativity to be in high demand.
 IBM’s Institute for Business Value conducted a survey of 1,500 chief executives and discovered that creativity had risen to top as the most … Continue reading

 Emotional expressiveness seems to be the major component of charisma.
 When other people can reflect our emotions, or show reactions to events that match our own, we are more likely to trust them.
 In order to reflect another person’s emotions … Continue reading

 Imagine two different college classes: in one the instructors is always logical and serious; and in the other the instructor throws in frequent jokes only tangentially related the subject.
 In which class do students learn more?
 According to research it … Continue reading